-- Individuals with COVID-19 symptoms should seek molecular testing (laboratory-based or rapid) if eligible.
-See the COVID-19 Provincial Testing Guidance for information on eligibility. - Where there is a high index of suspicion that an individual may be a COVID-19 case with a possible false-negative laboratory-based or rapid molecular test result, re-testing is advised and initiation of case isolation/outbreak management may be appropriate based on the PHU's risk assessment.
+- Individuals with COVID-19 symptoms may seek molecular testing (laboratorybased or rapid) if eligible.
+See the COVID-19 Provincial Testing Guidance for information on eligibility. - Where there is a high index of suspicion that an individual may be a COVID-19 case with a possible false-negative laboratory-based or rapid molecular test result, re-testing is advised if relevant to clinical management, and initiation of case isolation/outbreak management may be appropriate based on the PHU's risk assessment for those in high-risk settings.